msnisha/mockware/Readme.md

 [![Product Name Screen Shot][product-screenshot]](https://demo.mockware.xyz)

-Mockware is a Pega component with a optional enhanced front end application to provide mock services for Pega integrations.
+Mockware is a Pega component application with modern React JS front end to provide smart mock/stub services for Pega integrations.
 Before getting down to the technical, lets go through the reason for choosing the project and the benefit it brings.

 ### The History